Joshua Seigal: Early life and education

-Joshua Seigal grew up in London, during which time he regularly performed at the Poetry Cafe in Covent Garden.
+Joshua Seigal grew up in London, during which time he regularly performed at the Poetry Café in Covent Garden.
 He earned a Master of Arts degree in Creative Writing and Education from Goldsmiths, University of London, where he studied under Michael Rosen.
-Prior to becoming a full-time writer and performer, Seigal spent time as a teaching assistant.
+Prior to becoming a full-time writer and performer, Seigal spent time as a teaching assistant and a musician.

 Career

 Seigal has published many collections of poetry for children, with publishers including Bloomsbury and HarperCollins, and has performed and led workshops at schools and festivals around the world.
 Seigal has won several awards, including the Laugh Out Loud Book Award and the People's Book Prize.

 He has written and performed for BBC Television and has appeared at the Edinburgh Festival Fringe on numerous occasions.

-Seigal's poem "I Don’t Like Poetry" (first published in his book of the same name) is featured on the website of the Poetry Foundation and is widely anthologised.
+Seigal's poem 'I Don’t Like Poetry' (first published in his book of the same name) is featured on the website of the Poetry Foundation and is widely anthologised.

+In 2023, Seigal performed his poem 'Just a Book' in front of Queen Camilla.
+The poem involved audience participation, and Seigal subsequently said of the experience: "It's very democratic, the actions, everyone has to do it, it doesn't matter who you are" whilst Camilla referred to Seigal's "charming poem".

-He is also a stand-up comedian, and writes and performs poetry for adults, his work having been published in magazines, including Poetry Wales.
+He is also a stand-up comedian, and writes and performs poetry for adults.
+Examples of this work have been published in magazines such as Poetry Wales.
+In 2026, Seigal released his debut pamphlet, wryly entitled The Relationship Expert, as a free digital publication under a Creative Commons license.

 During the coronavirus pandemic, Seigal gave away many of his books online, stating: “This is an incredibly difficult, scary time.
 However, my job is based on sharing joy, and I am determined that I will keep doing this, in whatever form it takes.”
+Seigal maintains a website, where he continues to share much of his material.

+Seigal is a mental health advocate and has suffered from anxiety.